An Interview with Lisa Alarcon, Director of Physical Therapy

 Understanding Swelling and Scar Tissue After Knee Replacement

 The composition of the swelling that occurs in the knee depends on how long it’s been there.
 The longer the swelling is in the knee the more likely you will have to deal with stiffness.
 If you’ve ever noticed you can push on someone’s skin and it stays ‘dipped’, those patients have a lot more protein in that fluid.
 And so what happens as you get that fluid in the knee structure that supports it (the joint capsule,) it swells like a balloon.
+Swelling and scar tissue after knee replacement are the two biggest challenges you will face.

 So the more swelling that’s in that knee, the tighter the balloon gets.
 Once that balloon gets too tight, you have a significant limit in how much you can move your knee.
 When that happens, you don’t move your knee because it hurts, it’s uncomfortable, so you keep it still.
 Keeping it still only creates kind of this vicious cycle.
 Now it doesn’t move, so you can have scar tissue start to set up.